koundinyabs/appinternals/Docker/README.md

 # Deploying to Docker Swarm

-### Pre-Requisites
+## Pre-Requisites
-Fully setup and configured Docker Swarm
+Fully setup and configured Docker Swarm running AppInternals 10.10 agent or later on the Swarm nodes (see ## Preparing Docker host or Docker Swarm Hosts for instrumentation)

 ## Building